-Ultimately, your student may need the fifth year because he needs certain course requirements, he needs to raise his GPA, or he needs additional credits.
+Ultimately, your student may need the fifth year because they need certain course requirements, need to raise their GPA, or need additional credits.
 Whatever the reason, there it is: a fifth year of college.

 How can your student become a “super” Super Senior?

 As a parent, you may be unhappy about the fifth year of college for a number of reasons – this wasn’t the plan, and there is certainly unanticipated tuition involved.
 Or you may have seen this coming earlier in your student’s college career and you’ve come to terms with it, made plans accordingly, or even encouraged it.

 However, your student may face difficulties for other reasons.
 Not only do they need to complete requirements or raise their GPA or complete additional credits, they may feel out of place.
 In spite of the fact that it appears that the majority of students now take longer than four years to finish college, your student may feel awkward about this fifth year status.
 Friends are moving on – they are remaining at school.
 You may need to help your student think about how to use this year productively.
 Although your student will need to take care of their school issues, there are some things that you, as a parent, might do to help your student make the most of this fifth year of school.